 These pages are filled with grammar and spelling errors and just seem iffy to me.
 No matter how great the scholarship sounds, I will never share or promote questionable scholarship opportunities on my website, Facebook Group (Parents only), or Facebook page.

 Fake scholarships are NOT welcome here!

 A few more red flags to watch for are those scholarships that require student social security numbers or sites that guarantee a student will win a certain amount of money (usually for a fee).
 Click away from these sites and only apply for scholarships that seem legitimate.

-How about those “Honor Societies” that send out letters to students that are “carefully selected and chosen” to join?
+How about those “Honor Societies” that send out letters to students who are “carefully selected and chosen” to join?

 Could they contain fake scholarships?